Ivory silk crepe and lace wedding dress

 Official Wedding Pictures by Sarah McDonnell

-The dress has a fitted and boned bodice with a sweet heart neckline below a yoke of beaded lace.
-The back of the main dress plunges low but is filled to the neckline with beaded lace and trimmed with satin covered buttons.
-The higher boat-neckline of the lace and the armholes are bound in satin.
+Charlotte’s dress has a fitted and boned bodice with a sweet heart neckline below a yoke of beaded lace.
+I designed the back of the main dress to plunge low filled to the neckline with beaded lace, and trimmed with satin covered buttons.
+I bound the higher boat-neckline of the lace and the armholes in matching satin.
 The skirt is fitted over the hips before flaring into a gentle fishtail with ivory chiffon layered over ‘Champenoise’ coloured satin.
-The skirt hem was cut to reveal the layering with the shine of the satin peaking out beneath the matt georgette.
+I cut the skirt hem to reveal the layering with the shine of the satin peaking out beneath the matt georgette.
 The ‘reveal’ is deeper at the back where the skirt flares into a train, which came with a bustle to be hooked up in the evening.

 charlie 2 low back wedding dress with beaded lace and button detail

-Detail of the back of the dress with the main dress cut away in a curved shape below exquisite ivory lace, specially beaded to order in Italy.
-Tiny buttons covered in the same champenoise silk satin as the main under-layer of the dress highlight the centre back seam.
+Detail of the back of the silk crepe and lace wedding dress.
+The main dress cut away in a curved shape below exquisite ivory lace, specially beaded to order in Italy.
+I sewed on tiny buttons (covered in the same champenoise silk satin as the main under-layer of the dress) to highlight the centre back seam.
 The dress actually fastens at the side with a concealed zip.

 charlie 11 country wedding classic dress with ivory satin and chiffon